qitianshi/tyros/Lesson 3/README.md

 All the programming we've learned so far has been linear — our code looks like step-by-step instructions that runs through every line.
 But what if we need our code to do different things in different situations?
 That's where the almighty if/else statement comes in!

 ## Conditions
 Do you remember my love for online shopping?
 In the last lesson, we wrote programmes that helped me decide whether I should buy shoes and jackets using [logic operators](https://github.com/qitianshi/tyros-resources/tree/main/Lesson%202#logical-operators).

-My parents told me that if I hadn't bought any shoes, I could go and buy a jacket.
+In one example, my parents told me that if I hadn't bought any shoes, I could go and buy a jacket.
 This is what the code for that example looked like:

 ```Python
 bought_shoes = False